-First the good news – the DfE announced in July 2019, that applicants for teacher training starting in Sep 2020 will no longer have to pass the two Skills Tests.
-However all trainee teachers will now be required to demonstrate that they meet ‘Fundamental English & mathematics’ criteria.
+First the good news – the DfE announced in July 2019, that applicants for teacher training starting after Sep 2020 will no longer have to pass the two Professional Skills Tests.
+However, all trainee teachers will now be required to demonstrate that they meet ‘Fundamental English & mathematics’ criteria.

 ITT Providers will continue to ‘test’ applicants for their numeracy & literacy skills to determine that all teachers are able to demonstrate competence in the following areas:

 - Speaking, listening and communicating are fundamental to a teacher’s role;

 - Teachers should use standard English grammar, clear pronunciation and vocabulary relevant to the situation to convey instructions, questions, information, concepts and ideas with clarity;

 - Teachers should read fluently and with good understanding;

 - Writing by teachers will be seen by colleagues, pupils and parents and, as such, it is important that a teacher’s writing reflects the high standards of accuracy their professional role demands;